Keaton Wallace

 Keaton Wallace Career

-After going undrafted in the 2021 NBA Draft, Keaton Wallace joined the Memphis Grizzlies for the NBA Summer League.
-He was selected in the second round of the 2021 NBA G League draft by the Wisconsin Herd and was subsequently traded to the Agua Caliente Clippers.
-During his time with the Clippers, Wallace developed his skills and gained valuable experience in the G League.
-He had a brief stint with the Los Angeles Clippers, signing a two-way contract, but was waived without making an appearance in an NBA game.
+After going undrafted in the 2021 NBA draft, Wallace joined the Memphis Grizzlies for the 2021 NBA Summer League.
+He was then selected with the ninth pick of the second round of the 2021 NBA G League draft by the Wisconsin Herd and subsequently traded to the Agua Caliente Clippers, officially joining the team on October 27, 2021.
+He spent the next two seasons developing within the Clippers’ G League system, refining his shot-creation and playmaking skills.

 Keaton Wallace Family